core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, if any of the following two conditions holds, the server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the AEAD nonce to protect the response.
 This prevents the AEAD nonce from the request from being reused.

-   - The response is not the first response that the server sends to the request, regardless whether it is an Observe notification {{RFC7641}} or a non-notification response to a group request (see {{sec-replay-protection-non-notifications}}).
+   - The response is not the first response that the server sends to the request, regardless of whether it is an Observe notification {{RFC7641}} or a non-notification response to a group request (see {{sec-replay-protection-non-notifications}}).

    - The server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}).